danielanthonycollins/riff-review/README.md

 ![Home welcome text](documentation/features/homewelcome.png)

 Recent reviews - This feature displays three randomly selected reviews stored in the database.
 If the user is logged in, they can click the read more button to be taken to the specific page of that review, however if the user is not logged in, the button does not appear, as this section is for registered users only.
-If there are no reviews found in the database, a message displays to tell the user no reviews have been found.
+If there are no reviews found in the database, a message displays to tell the user no reviews have been found

 This feature helps the user as it gives them a preview of the reviews on offer, which should help them decide if they wish to see more.

 ![Recent reviews](documentation/features/homerecentreviews.png)

 **Reviews Page**

 Search box - This feature allows users to search for songs or artists, rather than scrolling through all of the reviews.
 The feature includes a reset button, so if the user has searched for something but wishes to reset the process, they are returned to the reviews page where they started.

 This feature helps the user as they can easily find a specific song or artist if they are looking for a particular one and saves them a lot of time scrolling through and reading a list of reviews, when the website can do it for them.

 ![Search box](documentation/features/reviewssearch.png)